 There are certain ‘buzz words’ that float around every year.
 This year one word that I seem to be hearing a lot is Hygge (pronounced hue-gah).
 Hygge is a Danish word that cannot be translated exactly into one single English word.
 It’s more a way of life than a word.
-The best way to describe it is as a lifestyle craze, one of maximum comfort and coziness.
+The best way to describe it is a lifestyle craze, one of maximum comfort and cosiness.
 It’s all about living well and living simply.

 This sounds like exactly the sort of thing I need in my life right now.
 With the weather rapidly turning colder and the nights drawing in quicker November is the perfect time to bring a little Hygge into your home.

 5 Ways to Bring a bit of Hygge into your Home

 In my opinion, there is nothing better than after a hard day working or looking after little ones, snuggling up with a blanket on the sofa.
 I personally have a basket with blankets in our lounge for anyone to grab as and when required.